 Day 4 - Can Tho - the Mekong Delta

-Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with the opportunity to visit some of the region’s cottage industries and fruit orchards.
+Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with visits to some of the region’s cottage industries and fruit orchards.
 Arrival in Vinh Long and off for a canoe tour of the former Vietcong jungle base at Xe Quit.
-After lunch, we’ll head for Can Tho with the afternoon at leisure to explore this friendly riverside town.
+After lunch, we’ll head for Can Tho with the time at leisure to explore this friendly riverside town.

 Overnight: Can Tho Transport: Minibus, Boat, Walk, Meals: B, L,

-Day 5 - Can Tho to Chau Doc - floating market and sacred mountain
+Day 5 - Chau Doc - floating market and sacred mount

-Early morning boat ride to the nearby morning floating market, one of the busiest and most photogenic in the Delta, before heading west to the small riverside town of Chau Doc near the Cambodian border.
-Visit the sacred Sam Mountain for sunset and spectacular views before returning to Chau Doc Town in the evening.
+Early morning boat ride to the nearby morning floating market, one of the busiest and most photogenic in the Delta.
+From here we head west to the small riverside town of Chau Doc near the Cambodian border for a visit to the sacred Sam Mountain for sunset and spectacular views.

 Overnight: Chau Doc Transport: Minibus, Boat, Walk, Meals: B, L, D,

-Day 6 - Phnom Penh - by river up the Mekong
+Day 6 - Phnom Penh - up the Mekong to Cambodia

 Back on the Mekong for a morning departure by boat for Phnom Penh.
-Lunchtime arrival and check-in to a small, comfortable downtown hotel.
-Time to stretch your legs with an introductory walking tour, taking in the historic French Quarter and the lively waterfront area as well as giving you a feel for the bustling street-life before finishing perhaps, with sundowners at the famous Foreign Correspondents Club?
+Lunchtime arrival and check-in before an introductory walking tour, taking in the historic French Quarter and the lively waterfront area as well as giving you a feel for the bustling street-life.
+We’ll finish perhaps, with sundowners at the famous Foreign Correspondents Club?

 Overnight: Phnom Penh Transport: Boat, Walk, Meals: B, D,

 Day 7 - Phnom Penh - city tour

 Day tour of some of the sites of Cambodia’s fascinating capital city: the infamous Killing Fields site and the highly moving Khmer Rouge Genocide Museum at Tuol Sleng help to explain the country’s recent tragic history.
-The picturesque Royal Palace and Silver Pagoda provide plenty of photo opportunities whilst the Russian Market offers some ‘retail therapy’ and a chance for a local style lunch.
+The picturesque Royal Palace and Silver Pagoda provide photo opp’s whilst the Russian Market offers some ‘retail therapy’ and a local style lunch.